rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 *"... it's all... in our heads..."* - fought Sam with his breathing - *"the pain is... not real..."*

-In between breathing, Sam could see a blueish light shining above one of the hills, the possibility surfaced in his thought the end of the trial is near.
+In between breathing, Sam could see a blueish light shining above one of the hills, the possibility that the end of the trial was near surfaced in his thoughts.

 Amir turned to follow Sam's gaze that was fixated on a point above a hill.